 - Once your first draft is done, go back to it, and polish your article – Break up the text blocks.
 Never write more than 5 sentences in a single paragraph when publishing online.
 Further, break up the article by using images, videos and charts that supplement your arguments.

-- Sleep on the article - Re-read it after stepping away for a few days.
+- Sleep on the article – Re-read it after stepping away for a day or two.
 Make changes as necessary.

-- Before you publish your article - Ask a friend or co-worker to read over your article, and give you their 2 cents on it.
-Then, take their suggestions, and use them to put together your final draft.
+- Before you publish your article – Ask a friend or co-worker to read over your article, and give you their 2 cents on it.
+Take their suggestions, and use them to put together your final draft.

 - Publish your final draft – Track your article’s success, and use what you learned to improve your future articles.